 - 55432 Miles showing

-- Power plant upgraded to the modern user-friendly Toyota black top 1600cc twin cam.
+- Power plant upgraded to the modern user-friendly Toyota silver top 1600cc twin cam.

 - Recent full respray and mechanical refurbishment.

 The Lotus Europa name is used on two distinct mid-engined GT coupé cars built by Lotus Cars.
 The original Europa and its variants comprise the Lotus Types 46, 47, 54, 65 and 74, and were produced between 1966 and 1975.